BonevLab/Noack_et_al_NatNeuro2021/README.md

 **Figure7** - Transcription factors are associated with changes in both chromatin looping and DNA methylation levels.

 **Figure8** - Neurog2 is sufficient to induce multilayered epigenome changes in vivo.

+**Extended Data Fig. 1** - Quality control and further validation of the scRNA-seq data

+**Extended Data Fig. 2** - Pseudo-temporal analysis and comparison to human data.

+**Extended Data Fig. 3** - Quality control and validation of the scATAC-seq data.

+**Extended Data Fig. 4** - scATAC-scRNA integration metrics and identification of enhancer-gene pairs.

+**Extended Data Fig. 5** - Properties of the identified enhancer-gene links.

+**Extended Data Fig. 6** - In vivo (immune-)MPRA validates cell type specific activity of identified CREs and their regulation by transription factors.

+**Extended Data Fig. 7** - Global reorganization of the 3D genome in vivo during differentiation.

+**Extended Data Fig. 8** - Non-correlated enhancer-gene pairs are not associated with dynamic chromatin looping or changes at DNA methylation levels.

+**Extended Data Fig. 9** - Transcription factors associated with cell-type-specific looping based on positively correlated enhancer-gene pairs.

+**Extended Data Fig. 10** - No global reorganization of chromatin accessibility, DNA methylation and 3D genome architecture upon Neurog2 overexpression.

 # Raw Data Download